owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 # Marketplace

 The [Kanka Marketplace](https://marketplace.kanka.io) allow users to create themes, character sheets and content packs for others to use in their campaigns.
-Anyone can create plugins on the marketplace, but plugins can only be used in [boosted campaigns](https://kanka.io/en-US/boosters).
+Anyone can create plugins on the marketplace, but plugins can only be used in [premium campaigns](https://kanka.io/en-US/premium).

 To see the plugins installed in your campaign, go to **WORLD** and to **Plugins**.
 From there you can enable, disable, update or remove plugins that are installed in the campaign.